 Drunk driving in Texas has become an epidemic of sorts.
 While our crash numbers have been coming down slightly in the past few years, they are not nearly low enough compared to other states.
 So, what is the problem?
 Why is drunk driving such a huge problem in Texas?
 It really boils down to grown adults making poor decisions.
 If a person knows they are going to be drinking alcohol, they need to make plans in advance for a designated driver, or be smart enough to call a cab at the end of the evening.
 On the law enforcement side of things, Texas is taking strides toward cracking down on drunk drivers, but Mothers Against Drunk Driving (MADD) is hoping our state will legalize the option of sobriety checkpoints and require ignition interlock devices for all first time convicted drunk drivers.

-Were you, or someone you love, seriously injured in a wreck caused by a drunk driver in the Dallas area?
+Were you, or someone you love, seriously injured in an accident caused by a drunk driver in the Dallas area?
 Contact by completing our convenient form or call the Hart Law Firm directly for your free consultation at 817-380-4888.